Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 The two successive exchanges $\mbox{star--star}\to\mbox{star--BH}\to\mbox{BBH}$, with the second process typically occurring on a shorter timescale, result in the formation of a wide BBH in the cluster.
 Based on the fact that hardness is conserved during prompt exchanges, hard BBHs can form through this channel if the original binary star is hard to begin with.
 To evaluate the exchange rates, we use a fitting formula for the cross section averaged over thermal eccentricities (Eq.~(19) from Ref.~\cite{1996ApJ...467..359H}), which agrees with numerical results to within 25\%: \begin{widetext}

 \end{widetext} This equation provides the cross section for particle 1 of a hard binary $1$--$2$ with semimajor axis $a$ to be substituted for incoming single particle 3 with relative velocity at infinity $v_\infty$ to form a new pair $3$--$2$.
 In addition, $m_{123}=m_1+m_2+m_3$ and $m_{ij}\equiv m_i+m_j$ with $i,j=1,2,3$ stand for the total mass of the system and pairwise sums of the masses, respectively, while $x=m_1/m_{12}$ and $y=m_3/m_{123}$.
-Since the BBH formation channel in this case is a two-step process, we need to evaluate two timescales: $\tau_{\rm ex,1}$ for the first exchange $\mbox{star--star}\to\mbox{BH-star}$, and $\tau_{\rm ex,2}$ for the second exchange $\mbox{star--BH}\to\mbox{BBH}$.
+Since the BBH formation channel in this case is a two-step process, we need to evaluate two timescales: $\tau_{\rm ex,1}$ for the first exchange $\mbox{star--star}\to\mbox{BH--star}$, and $\tau_{\rm ex,2}$ for the second exchange $\mbox{star--BH}\to\mbox{BBH}$.

-Finally, we sample the masses of single BHs for the first exchange according to the probability density function $p(m_{\rm BH})\propto m_{\rm BH}^{3/2}$.
+Finally, we sample the masses of single BHs for the first exchange according to the probability density function $p(m_{\rm BH})\propto m_{\rm BH}$.
 This stems from the approximate dependence of the product $\Sigma_{\rm ex}v_{\infty}$ on BH mass.
-We use the same probability density function when sampling the mass of a BH that interacts with another BBH.
-We assume that an exchange takes place if the mass of the sampled BH is larger than the secondary component of the BBH.
+As an approximation we assume that an exchange takes place if the mass of the sampled BH is larger than the secondary component of the BBH, and if the sampled pericenter distance is such that $r_p<\max(m_1,m_2)a/(m_1+m_2)$.